 Learn a new skill.

 Last year I tried ceramics, and it totally got me hooked.
 I want to learn a new craft this year as well, and I think I have my mind set on illustration.

 Make London home, for real.

-Decluttering – only keeping what really makes me happy.
+Decluttering – only keeping what makes me happy.

-We have embraced minimalism last year and we got rid of plenty of useless things.
+We embraced minimalism last year, and we got rid of plenty of useless things.
 The problem I have is with expensive clothes that I’d rather sell than just give away.
-I was too lazy last year but I am now ready for eBay.
+I was too lazy last year, but I am now ready for eBay.